adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 _Stale phase_:
 ![staling phase](become_stale.svg)

-In conclusion, both methods are possible depending of the topology and the nature of the database you're sharing.
-The heartbeat, even if it seem difficult to maintain, is more flexible and avoid desynchronisation problems in some cases.
+In conclusion, both methods are possible depending on the topology and the nature of the database you're sharing.
+The heartbeat, even if it seems difficult to maintain, is more flexible and avoid desynchronization problems in some cases.
 The stale detection, is more precise but can lead to hard consistency bugs and has to be tested strongly before being in production.